saahilkhanna/llm_inference_research/README.md

 # Black-Box Inference Backend Failure Study

-This project builds a reproducible, one-command research pipeline to compare **llama.cpp**, **vLLM**, and **SGLang** as black-box inference backends.
+This is the research pipeline we have to compare **llama.cpp**, **vLLM**, and **SGLang** as black-box inference backends.

-It answers:
+We aimed to answer:
-1. How a minimal llama.cpp serving baseline differs from vLLM and SGLang in performance and failure behavior across public and custom workloads.
+1. How a minimal llama.cpp serving baseline differs from vLLM and SGLang in performance and failure behavior across various different workloads.
-2. Whether optimization-oriented inference settings correlate with observable quality failures, especially for long-context and workload-specific prompts.
+2. Whether optimization oriented inference settings correlate/change observable quality failures, especially for long-context and workload-specific prompts.

 ## What this project does
 - Runs the same cached public and custom prompts against the configured backends.
 - Saves raw request/response artifacts per sample.
 - Grades outputs conservatively (`correct`, `wrong`, `unknown`).